Drigster/MinecraftSiteV2/README.md

-Site for minecraft server project
+Site for minecraft server project, version 2, rewriten to NextJS